Modelling Territorial Dynamics through Statistical Mechanics: An Application to Resident Foreign Population: Results

-The coherence between observed distribution and the generated ones s evaluated by comparing it ($\textit{s}_{\text{ref}}$) with the predicted ones by the models ($\textit{s}^{CI}_{\text{pre}}$ and $\textit{s}^{LD}_{\text{pre}}$), which are evaluated by averaging the last $75000$ configurations picked up from the stationary distribution of both the Continuous Ising model and the Langevin dynamics.
-The resulting predicted distributions are represented by the average percentage of foreign population resident in each municipality.
-The results of the comparisons are reported in Table~\ref{tab:ising_langevin_comparison}, Figure~\ref{fig_3} and Figure~\ref{fig_4}.
+The coherence between the observed territorial configuration ($\mathbf{s}_{\mathrm{ref}}$) and the stationary configurations generated by the Continuous Ising model ($\mathbf{s}^{CI}_{\mathrm{stat}}$) and the Langevin dynamics ($\mathbf{s}^{LD}_{\mathrm{stat}}$) was assessed by comparing the observed state with the average configuration obtained from the last $75000$ samples retained from the stationary regime of each Markov chain.
+For each municipality, the stationary configuration is represented by the average value of the target variable over the retained configurations.
+The corresponding results are reported in Table~\ref{tab:ising_langevin_comparison}, Figure~\ref{fig_3} and Figure~\ref{fig_4}.

-The results of the statistical tests reported in Table~\ref{tab:ising_langevin_comparison} highlight clear differences between the two simulation approaches.
-The Continuous Ising model reproduces the observed distribution with remarkable accuracy, showing an estimated mean almost identical to the reference value.
-In contrast, Langevin dynamics provides a slightly lower mean estimate, thus introducing a more evident difference from the observed configuration.
-The Shapiro--Wilk tests confirm in both cases a departure from normality, which is consistent with the empirical structure of territorial data.
-Paired $t$--tests and Wilcoxon statistics are highly significant, but the average difference remains minimal under the Ising framework, whereas it is larger under the Langevin scheme.
-Finally, the comparison of descriptive measures shows that the Ising model achieves a nearly perfect correlation with the reference configuration, while the Langevin dynamics, although still strongly correlated, exhibits greater differences from the observed distribution.